TalkingQuickly/talkingquickly.github.io/_posts/2015-04-02-what-id-tell-myself-about-startups.md

 1. Always refuse if someone asks you to sign an NDA before hearing their idea

-1. Like it or not, most networking in London is focussed around drinking.
+1. Like it or not, most networking in London is focused around drinking.
 Find a way to deal with that without having a constant hangover

 1. The people who are really getting somewhere aren't the people who are always out for drinks